-Data hierarchy refers to the four types of data (called entities) you will work with during the construction of your grid.
-Pointwise organizes the entities into four types:
+Data hierarchy refers to the five types of data (called entities) you will work with during the construction of your grid.
+Pointwise organizes the entities

 - Database: Geometry data that defines the shape of the object being gridded